Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ### Prerequisites:
 - An Azure account
-- Azure CLI installed
+- Azure CLI installed on your local terminal
 - Terraform installed

 ### Deployment Steps:

-1. **Open Azure CLI**: Launch the Azure portal and access the Cloud Shell or use a local terminal with the Azure CLI installed.
+1. **Open Azure CLI**: For this solution accelerator, we are utilizing Azure Cloud Shell.
+You can launch the Azure portal and access the Cloud Shell, or alternatively, use a local terminal with Azure CLI installed.

 2. **Set Account Subscription**: